Christopher Ford (screenwriter): Career

 In 2008, Ford had a starring role in the horror film I Can See You, alongside other employees of Waverly Films.
 In 2012, he began his writing career by drafting the screenplay for the science fiction film Robot & Frank.
 By August 2012, Ford was writing the screenplay for the slasher film Thanksgiving with Jon Watts, Eli Roth, and Jeff Rendell.
 In 2014, he wrote the script for the horror film Clown, directed by Watts.
 In 2015, he continued his collaboration with Watts with the action film Cop Car.
 In 2017, he gained notability from drafting the screenplay for the Marvel Cinematic Universe film Spider-Man: Homecoming, his third collaboration with Watts.
 In 2018, he wrote the script for the horror film The Clovehitch Killer.
 In 2021, he rewrote the script for the fantasy film Chaos Walking.

 In 2024, Watts and Ford created and executive produced the Disney+ series Star Wars: Skeleton Crew, a coming of age tale set after the events of Return of the Jedi.
+Ford received the Children's and Family Emmy Award for Outstanding Young Teen Series for his work on the series.
+By December 2025, Ford provided uncredited rewrites on Masters of the Universe (2026), receiving an "additional literary material" credit.